 In June 2016, the Financial Accounting Standards Board issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 This ASU replaces the existing incurred loss impairment model with an expected loss model.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
 These changes will result in earlier recognition of credit losses.
-The standard was effective for smaller reporting companies in fiscal years beginning after December 15, 2018.
+The standard was effective for smaller reporting companies in fiscal years beginning after December 15, 2022 with early adoption permitted for all periods beginning after December 15, 2018.
 We adopted ASU No. 2016-13 on January 1, 2023, which did not have an impact on our consolidated financial statements.